U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 J. Kehaulani Kauanui (Princeton University)

-Jacqueline Siapno (University of California, San Diego)
+Jacqueline Siapno (University of California San Diego)

 Jairo I. Fúnez-Flores (Texas Tech University)

-James Hoff (Borough of Manhattan Community College)
+James Hoff (City University of New York Borough of Manhattan Community College)

 Jamie Jones (Portland State University)